-Observation #3: Learning Problems and Classroom Management (due 4/7), will be a discussion of the kinds of learning problems you are seeing in your host classroom and the strategies your cooperating teacher is using to correct and/or accommodate those problems.
+Observation #3: Learning Challenges and Classroom Management (due 4/5), will be a discussion of the kinds of learning challenges you are seeing in your host classroom and the strategies your cooperating teacher is using to correct and/or accommodate those challenges.

-- Discuss, with as much detail as you are able to obtain, the kinds of learning problems you are witnessing in your host classroom, noting whether specific students have been formally diagnosed as having a special challenge, whether or not Individual Educational Plans (I.E.P.'s) or 504 Plans have been developed for those students and, if so, describing the accommodations implemented in accordance with the I.E.P.'s or 504 Plans. - Describe in detail other problems, particularly behavioral problems, which occur in your host classroom.
+- Discuss, with as much detail as you are able to obtain, the kinds of learning challenges you are witnessing in your host classroom, noting whether specific students have been formally diagnosed as having a special challenge, whether or not Individual Educational Plans (I.E.P.'s) or 504 Plans have been developed for those students and, if so, describing the accommodations implemented in accordance with the I.E.P.'s or 504 Plans. - Describe in detail other problems, particularly behavioral problems, which occur in your host classroom.
 Do there seem to be specific antecedent conditions contributing to those problems?
 If so, what are those conditions?
 How might they be changed to help alleviate the problems?
-What are you suggestions? - Describe any classroom management strategies, particularly behavioral strategies (praise, token reinforcers such as stickers or awards, vicarious reinforcement, assertive discipline strategies, modeling, point systems, token economies, selfregulatory strategies, etc.) that your cooperating teacher uses to manage her/his classroom.
+What are you suggestions? - Describe any classroom management strategies, particularly behavioral strategies (praise, token reinforcers such as stickers or awards, vicarious reinforcement, assertive discipline strategies, modeling, point systems, token economies, self-regulatory strategies, etc.) that your cooperating teacher uses to manage her/his classroom.
 Discuss whether or not these strategies are effective.

-- Discuss management strategies that you think might be effective in your host environment providing specific support from research findings as reported in Tuckman/Monetti or in class discussions. - Discuss your personal experience with students with learning problems in your host classroom, focusing on the effectiveness of strategies that you have used to keep students on task. - 3.
-Learning Style Inventory complete inventory provided in class or another survey of your choice (5 points) see websites at the end of syllabi for suggestions.
+- Discuss management strategies that you think might be effective in your host environment providing specific support from research findings as reported in Tuckman/Monetti or in class discussions. - Discuss your personal experience with students with learning challenges in your host classroom, focusing on the effectiveness of strategies that you have used to keep students on task.